elight/iibil/slides.md

 <cite>-- Fowler, POEAA</cite>

 !SLIDE bottom-left
-# Prevailing wisdom says to do this
+# But prevailing wisdom says to do this
 }}} images/rowdatagateway-16x9.png

 !SLIDE